 Prices vary between $2 and $8 currently per ton of CO2 equivalent, according to Felipe Bittencourt, CEO of Way Carbon, one of the pioneer companies in the sector in Brazil.
-The private sector, which is accustomed to costs being more predictable, is displeased by the lack of transparency in the pricing of carbon credits.
+The private sector, which is accustomed to more predictable costs, is displeased by the lack of transparency in the pricing of carbon credits.

 It is hoped that this lack of price transparency will not dissuade companies from undergoing ESG efforts.
-With the current ESG agenda, sustainability has become a priority for a lot of companies.
-Hopefully, these predicted amounts of carbon credit purchasing will be achieved and more companies will dedicate resources and time to carbon offsetting practices.
+With the current ESG agenda, sustainability has become a priority for many companies.
+Hopefully, these predicted amounts of carbon credit purchasing will be achieved, and more companies will dedicate resources and time to carbon offsetting practices.